sunnymarketingpdx/udacity_advanced_lane_finding/README.md

 Discussion:

-1. This is my 4th submission of this project.
-It's challenging to make the perfect pipeline for video output.
-After many trials and errors, I finally figured out the solution.

-2. When I was taking Udacity class, it's pretty challenging to understand the steps to calculate the radius of curvature.
+1. When I was taking Udacity class, it's pretty challenging to understand the steps to calculate the radius of curvature.
 I read many blog posts, viewed insights in Slack channel and finally got the solution.

-3. The pipeline will not work if the pixel detection is bad.
+2. The pipeline will not work if the pixel detection is bad.
 I tested it with harder challenge video and it didn't perform too well (Therefore I didn't include it in the Jupyter notebook).
 Edge detection may have too much false positives (such as shadows).
 Compute the skelelon on edges masks will be a good start.